 Key lime fudge is such a special treat.
 Key limes add a delicious citrusy tang to the fudge.
 Although key lime pie is perhaps better known, this fudge recipe is well worth making because it’s so good.
 We are using fresh lime zest and fresh lime juice in this recipe, for the ultimate citrus flavor.

-Fudge makes a great treat after a meal.
+Key lime fudge makes a great treat after a meal.
 It also makes a great gift.
 Wrap some up in cellophane and tie a ribbon around it for an easy yet impressive gift!

 Making it isn’t hard at all, especially when you use sweetened condensed milk, which is the key to all fail-proof fudge recipes!